openshift/insights-operator/docs/gathered-data.md

 installed in the cluster

 * Location in archive: config/jaegertracing.io/
-* Id in config: jaegers
+* Id in config: clusterconfig/jaegers
 * Since versions:
   * 4.10+